-MyIDP (or Individual Development Plan) is a tool for science PhDs to explore career possibilities and find the career path that fits you best.
+MyIDP (or Individual Development Plan) is a free tool for science PhDs to explore career possibilities and find the career path that fits you best.
 Work with a GECD career counselor to review your results and develop a plan.
 Features include:

 - Exercises to help you examine your skills, interests, and values